 Florida statutes require the Association to accumulate funds for future major repairs and replacements, unless funding is waived or modified by the unit owners.
 These funds are held in separate accounts and are generally not available for expenditures for normal operations.
-Accumulated funds, which aggregate \$721,418, are presented on the accompanying balance sheet as a contract liability (assessments received in advance - replacement fund) at December 31, 2022.
+Accumulated funds, which aggregate \$802,564, are presented on the accompanying balance sheet as a contract liability (assessments received in advance - replacement fund) at December 31, 2022.
 The Association uses the pooled method for funding and maintaining its future major repairs and replacements.

-The Association engaged an independent capital reserve analyst to perform an analysis in 2021 of the remaining useful lives and future replacement costs, which was revised by the Board of Directors in 2022.
+The Association engaged an independent capital reserve analyst to perform an analysis in 2021, which was revised in 2022 by the Board of Directors, of the remaining useful lives and future replacement costs.
 The Association is accumulating funding for such major repairs and replacements over the estimated useful lives of the components of the pooled replacement fund based on the study's estimates of current replacement costs, anticipated earnings, future projected cash outflows and amounts previously accumulated in the replacement fund.
-The table included in the unaudited supplementary information on Future Major Repairs and Replacements is based on this study.
+The table included in the unaudited supplementary information on Future Major Repairs and Replacements is based on

 The Board is funding for major repairs and replacements over the remaining useful lives of the components based on the study's estimates of current replacement costs and considering amounts previously accumulated in the replacement fund.
-Accordingly, the funding requirement of \$168,096, based on a full funding plan, has been included in the 2023 budget.
+Accordingly, the funding requirement of \$445,080, based on a full funding plan, has been included in the 2023 budget.